 Since $\coLe(X)$ is $\Sigma_1^0$ and $\mathcal F$ is finite, this is a $\Sigma_1^0$ condition.
 If $X$ and $Y$ have different alphabets $\A$ and $\B$ then we replace them by $\A\cup\B$ (this requires to computably modify the defining sets of forbidden patterns for $X$ and $Y$).

 Item 2 follows from Item 1, plus the fact that given an effective subshift $X$ and a local rule $f$ as in the statement, the image $F(X)$ is also effective and one can compute $\coLe(F(X))$ from $f$ and $\coLe(X)$.
-This follows from the well-known fact that effective subshifts on $\Z^d$ are closed by factors \cite[Proposition 2.7]{aubrun_notion_2017}.
+This follows from the well-known fact that effective subshifts on $\Z^d$ are closed by factor maps \cite[Proposition 2.7]{aubrun_notion_2017}.

 We now prove the third item.
-Thanks to the second item, it suffices show that the problem of determining that $F$ is injective is $\Sigma_1^0$, provided that we already verified that $F(X)\subseteq Y$.
+Thanks to the second item, it suffices to show that the problem of determining whether $F$ is injective is $\Sigma_1^0$, provided that we have already verified that $F(X)\subseteq Y$.

 Suppose that $F(X)\subseteq Y$, and suppose without loss of generality that the domain of $f$ is $D=\{0,\dots,r-1\}^d$.
 We claim that $F$ fails to be injective if and only if for all $n\geq r$ we can find two patterns $p$ and $q$ in $\Le_n(X)$ with $p(0_{\Z^d})\ne q(0_{\Z^d})$ and with $F(p)=F(q)$.
 This condition is clearly $\Pi_1^0$, so its negation is $\Sigma_1^0$.
 Suppose first that $F$ is not injective.
 Then we can find $x,y\in X$ with $x\ne y$ and $F(x)=F(y)$.
 Shifting these elements if necessary, we can assume $x(0_{\Z^d})\ne y(0_{\Z^d})$.
 Then it suffices to choose $p$ and $q$ as the restrictions of $x$ and $y$ to $\{0,\dots,n-1\}^d$.
 Suppose now that for all $n\geq r$ we can find two patterns $p_n$ and $q_n$ in $\Le_n(X)$ with $p_n(0_{\Z^d})\ne q_n(0_{\Z^d})$ and with $F(p_n)=F(q_n)$.
 Then for each $n$ we choose a pair $(x_n,y_n)$ of elements in $X$ such that $p_n\sqsubseteq x_n$ and $q_n\sqsubseteq y_n$.
 Since $X\times X$ is compact and metric, we can find a subsequence of $(x_n,y_n)$ which converges.
 Let $(x,y)$ be this limit.
 Our choices of $p_n$ and $q_n$ ensure that $x$ and $y$ differ at $0_{\Z^d}$ while $F(x)=F(y)$, so $F$ is not injective. \end{proof}